UKCloud/documentation/articles/azure/azs-how-manage-disks.md

 ---
-title: How to manage disks on Azure Stack
+title: How to add disks on Azure Stack
-description: How to manage disks on Azure Stack
+description: How to add disks on Azure Stack
 services: azure-stack
 author: David Woffendin
 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2:
+toc_sub2: Disk Management
 toc_sub3:
 toc_sub4:
-toc_title: How to manage disks on Azure Stack
+toc_title: How to add disks on Azure Stack
-toc_fullpath: Operators/How To/azs-how-manage-disks.md
+toc_fullpath: Operators/How To/azs-how-add-disks.md
-toc_mdlink: azs-how-manage-disks.md
+toc_mdlink: azs-how-add-disks.md
 ---
-# Managing disks on Azure Stack
+# Adding disks on Azure Stack

 ## Overview